terikon/cordova-plugin-photo-library/README.md

 # ionic / angular

-As mentioned [here](https://github.com/terikon/cordova-plugin-photo-library/issues/15) by our contributors, cdvphotolibrary urls should bypass sanitization to work.
+As mentioned [here](https://github.com/terikon/cordova-plugin-photo-library/issues/15) by dnmd, cdvphotolibrary urls should bypass sanitization to work.

 In angular2, do following: